Which Social Media Platforms Should I Be On?

 At Digital Storyteller, we have adopted similar strategies when working with Facebook.
 Each of our clients has a Facebook page to which we share organic content.
 We produce custom content weekly and share blog posts, visuals, infographics, videos, and more.

-We’re just gonna nickname Instagram the social beast.
+We’re going to give Instagram a nickname: “The social beast.”
 Since its launch in 2010, it’s amassed over 500 million users.
-Over 60% of users log in daily and average a total of 3.5 billion likes each day.
+Over 60% of users log in daily, averaging a total of 3.5 billion likes.